How to Export Asset Metadata from Canto

 Canto is a popular DAM for mid-market and enterprise teams.
 Here's how to extract your asset metadata into a spreadsheet for quality assessment.

 Canto has a built-in metadata export feature.
 Select items in the library, choose export metadata, and download a CSV of their properties.
-For more comprehensive or automated exports, Canto's reporting features and REST API provide additional flexibility.
+For automated or large-scale exports, the Canto REST API provides full programmatic access.

 Canto Library - Metadata Export

-Canto allows users to select items in the library and extract their metadata as a CSV or Excel file — no actual files are downloaded, only the metadata.
+Canto allows users to select items in the library and export their metadata as a CSV or Excel file.
+No files are downloaded, only the metadata.
 This is the fastest way to get a metadata spreadsheet with no technical setup required.

 Canto REST API